-Does your company have a customer in Romania who is not paying your invoices?
+Do you have a customer in Romania who is not paying your company invoices?
 The requirements for documents to be formally signed and sealed can often lead to problems with payments.
 It is important to ensure all arrangements and agreements with your Romanian customers are made in writing.
 Our Romanian debt recovery lawyers have the means to make your customer pay.
 From the moment that you hand your debt recovery matter to us, we will do our utmost to collect your money.

 Suggestions when a Romanian customer is not paying: